histfitter/histfitter/README.md

 ```
 pytest test/
 ```
-If you get errors of the type 'no module named ...' the PYTHONPATH and/or LD_LIBRARY_PATH are not set correctly which means HistFitter is not built/installed properly.
+If you get errors of the type 'no module named ...' the `PYTHONPATH` and/or `LD_LIBRARY_PATH` are not set correctly which means HistFitter is not built/installed properly.
 If some tests pass and others fail it could be related to results from toys, which are non-deterministic, or changes in ROOT.

 ## Contributing

 To contribute to development please first fork HistFitter and do all of your development on a feature branch that is **not** `master`.
-If you are planning on making feature changes please first [open up an Issue](https://github.com/histfitter/histfitter/issues) and outline your plans so that development can be discusses with the maintainer team, streamlining the process as your PR is written.
+If you are planning on making feature changes please first [open up an Issue](https://github.com/histfitter/histfitter/issues) and outline your plans so that development can be discussed with the maintainer team, streamlining the process as your PR is written.

 When you make a PR, include a summary in the body of the PR of your changes that can be easily found and incorporated into Changelog for the next release.